charmbracelet/bubbletea/docs/layouts.md

 # Custom Layouts

-You can create your own layouts built-up of sub-components in Bubble Tea.
+You can create your own layouts built-up of nested models in Bubble Tea.
 To stack them horizontally or vertically, you can use [lipgloss](https://github.com/charmbracelet/lipgloss/)

 You can use `lipgloss.JoinVertical` or `lipgloss.JoinHorizontal` to join sub-components in your TUI.